Given a choice rabbits will almost always prefer being outside.

 So for the same price, or in many cases much less, you can delight in the ownership of a wonderful hand-crafted creation like the ones above.

-PLUS they will last over 10 years, probably a lot more if you look after it.
+PLUS they will last over 10 years, and probably a lot more if you look after it.

 With the same amount of attention you give to your garden shed every year, you can make these luxury rabbit homes last even longer and probably way past 15 years.